 5. Blue Rottweiler

 However, the mutation gene is recessive, thus requiring two copies in order to produce the blue color on the coat.
 In other words, dogs that carry one of the two genes (the D allele or the D locus) will still have a “normal” coat color.
 It’s not too common.

-Problems With Blue Rottweilers
+The Problem With Blue Rottweilers

 Most black Rottweilers have a gray undercoat.
 However, it’s possible that some may sport a tan or red undercoat, which may be showing through with a thinner top coat.
 So while it can seem like the colors are changing, the actual undercoat color is just more obvious now.